transkatgirl/Tapestry-Loom/Getting Started.md

 	- List of all bookmarked nodes in the weave
 - Editor
 	- Editor of active text within the document
-	- Currently the only view which allows the user to change the cursor position without changing the active nodes
+	- Allows you to quickly change the cursor position without changing the active nodes
 - Menu
 	- Inference parameters editor
 - Info